-Mac, Falcon, Biff, and Rogan are men, and Rogan and Biff are also trans.
+Mac, Falcon, Biff, and Rogan are men.
 Miranda and Gigi are women.
 Sneak and M.D. are neither.

 What pronouns do I use?

-'They' is just fine for general purposes.
-Call Miranda and Gigi 'she.'
-Call Falcon, Biff, Rogan, and Mac 'he.'
-Call Sneak 'zie.'
+"They" is just fine for general purposes.
+Call Miranda and Gigi "she."
+Call Falcon, Biff, Rogan, and Mac "he."
+Call Sneak "ze."
 Call M.D. whatever you want.
-Also, no need to mention that you mean 'you' in the plural sense; we generally assume such, unless you're a Southerner.
+Also, no need to mention that you mean "you" in the plural sense; we generally assume such, unless you're a Southerner.

 How do you handle dating?